A Checkr background check should be a step toward employment – not an obstacle. But it doesn’t always work that way.

 Waiting for a Checkr background check to clear is a special kind of torture.

-You hit “submit,” and suddenly every email notification feels like it might change your life.
 Most Checkr background checks take between three and five business days, though delays can occur depending on what’s being verified.

 For example, if your job requires employment verification from multiple past employers or a driving record check in several states, it might take a bit longer.
 Some county courts still process records by hand (yes, with actual paper and ink), which can slow things down.